k8ssandra/k8ssandra/docs/content/en/docs/topics/accessing-services/monitoring/_index.md

 prometheus-k8ssandra-cluster-a-prometheus-k8ssandra-0             2/2     Running     1          4h22m
 ```

-Notice that the Grafana Operator is running, as well as other services.
+Notice that the Grafana Operator is running, as well as other services such as Prometheus.

-For example, if you are running a local Kubernetes environment, you can access the Grafana dashboard with a URL such as:
+If you are running a local Kubernetes environment, you can access the Grafana dashboard with a URL such as:

 http://grafana.localhost:8080/